seanwhs/Tutorials/react/JavaScript-Array-&-Object-Manipulation.md

 # The Complete Beginner-Friendly Handbook

-## A Deep Dive into Arrays, Objects, ES6+, Higher-Order Functions, Immutability, and Modern JavaScript Thinking
+## A Deep Dive into Arrays, Objects, References, Immutability, Structural Sharing, and Modern React-State Thinking

 ---

 # 🌟 Introduction

-If you continue learning JavaScript, you will eventually realize something important:
+If you continue learning JavaScript long enough, you eventually realize something important:

 > Most JavaScript programming is actually:
 >